Dwijad/Dockerize-Kafka-Connect/README.md

 # Dockerize Confluent Kafka Connect

-Build and run docker image for secured confluent kafka Connect worker in your local docker environment with Debzeium MySQL connector and JDBC source/sink connector.
+Build and run docker image for secured Confluent kafka Connect worker with Debzeium MySQL connector and JDBC source/sink connector.
 Run the docker image using docker CLI or use a kubernetes manifest to create kafka connect cluster in a distributed way.

 The image is available in the [Docker Hub](https://hub.docker.com/r/dwijad/kafka-connect)